nechami448/shopping-list-app/README.md

 I added a feature to export the current shopping list to a PDF file.
-Clicking the button will create a downloadable PDF version of the current list.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).